-All substantive reports will be thoroughly and quickly investigated.
+All substantive reports will be thoroughly and quickly investigated and may be summarized in the Transparency Report.
 The identity of the reporting party shall be kept confidential.

 RESULTS CONFIDENTIALITY

 From the time of the nomination announcement until the winners are announced at the respective live ceremonies, the identities of award recipients in judged categories are known only by an independent accounting firm, unless exceptional production accommodations are made for prerecorded presentations or emergency situations.
 Any such exceptions must be pre-approved in writing by the chairs of NATAS and the National Awards Committee and shall be disclosed during the ceremony itself.